EveryUsernameWasTaken/Infiltration/README.md

 Console.WriteLine("Github is for entitled weaklings whose moms suck");

-Console.WriteLine("Miles is a paranoid scziophrenic");
+Console.WriteLine("Miles is not a paranoid scziophrenic");